2020 Acura Sports Car Challenge at Mid-Ohio

 The 2020 Acura Sports Car Challenge at Mid-Ohio was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at Mid-Ohio Sports Car Course in Lexington, Ohio on September 27th, 2020.
-This race was the sixth round of the 2020 WeatherTech SportsCar Championship, and the fifth round of the 2020 WeatherTech Sprint Cup.
+The race was held at Mid-Ohio Sports Car Course in Lexington, Ohio, on September 27, 2020.
+This race was the seventh round of the 2020 WeatherTech SportsCar Championship, and the fifth round of the 2020 WeatherTech Sprint Cup.

 Hélio Castroneves and Ricky Taylor claimed their third consecutive overall victory for Acura Team Penske, while Antonio García and Jordan Taylor were crowned victors in GTLM for the fourth time that season.
 In GTD, Jack Hawksworth and Aaron Telitz of AIM Vasser Sullivan similarly scored their third class victory of the season.

 Background

+Then International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2020 IMSA SportsCar Championship (IMSA SCC) in August 2019.
+It was the third consecutive year it was part of the IMSA SCC.
+The event was the seventh of eleven sports car races of 2020 by IMSA, and the fifth of seven races on the WeatherTech Sprint Cup.
 The event was one of the first postponed by IMSA as a result of the emerging COVID-19 pandemic, with the organization citing CDC regulations on public gatherings as the official cause of postponement.
-A tentative reschedule for the weekend of September 27th followed shortly thereafter, which became the finalized date on which the race was held.
+A tentative reschedule for the weekend of September 27 followed shortly thereafter, which became the finalized date on which the race was held.
 As with most events on the 2020 calendar, the race was held with a limited number of spectators in accordance with Ohio Department of Health guidelines.
 A maximum of 6,000 spectators were permitted, facemasks were required, temperature checks were instituted, and paddock access was restricted.
 Acura Team Penske duo Dane Cameron and Juan Pablo Montoya entered the race as defending champions.

 On September 11, 2020, IMSA released their latest technical bulletin outlining BoP for the race.
 The DPi class featured changes to fuel capacity, as the Cadillac and Mazda received three liter fuel capacity increases.
 No changes were made to GTLM competitors.
 In GTD, the Acura received a decreased fuel capacity of one liter, while the Porsche and Lexus received increases of one and two liters respectively.
 The Aston Martin also received a 30 kilogram weight decrease.

+Before the race, Ryan Briscoe and Renger van der Zande led the DPi Drivers' Championship with 150 points, ahead of Sébastien Bourdais and João Barbosa in second with 146 points, and Pipo Derani in third with 145 points.
+Antonio García and Jordan Taylor led the GTLM Drivers' Championship with 191 points, 14 points ahead of Oliver Gavin and Tommy Milner in second.
+With 150 points, the GTD Drivers' Championship was led by Mario Farnbacher and Matt McMurry, ahead of Aaron Telitz.
+Cadillac, Chevrolet, and Acura were leading their respective Manufactures' Championships while Konica Minolta Cadillac DPi-V.R, Corvette Racing, and Meyer Shank Racing with Curb-Agajanian each led their own Teams' Championships.